 Passengers must submit a completed DOT Service Animal Air Transportation Form.
 Alaska Airlines must finish processing the form at least 48 hours before the flight, so it is a good idea to submit the form as early as possible.
 If the ticket for the flight was purchased less than 48 hours in advance, the passenger may complete the form at the airport but should arrive early to allow time for processing.

-Once you have submitted your form online and it has been verified, you should not need to show it at the airport.
+Once you have submitted your form online and it has been verified, you shouldn’t need to show it at the airport.
 However, the airline recommends carrying a printable copy in case of a technical outage.
 Passengers who are connecting to a flight with a partner airline must contact that airline to determine the required documentation.

 Additional Documentation for Service Animals in Training

-Passengers traveling with a service animal in training must provide documentation on official letterhead that proves the animal is in or completed training.
+Passengers traveling with a service animal in training must provide documentation on official letterhead that proves the animal is in or has completed training.
 They must also provide a health certificate from a local veterinarian or assistance organization and an official Trainer ID card.

 Additional Documentation for Passengers Traveling to Hawaii